Michael Benkowitz Sells 22,500 Shares of United Therapeutics (NASDAQ:UTHR) Stock

-United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) COO Michael Benkowitz sold 22,500 shares of the stock in a transaction that occurred on Monday, November 24th.
-The stock was sold at an average price of $473.66, for a total value of $10,657,350.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+United Therapeutics Corporation (NASDAQ:UTHR – Get Free Report) COO Michael Benkowitz sold 22,500 shares of United Therapeutics stock in a transaction that occurred on Monday, December 1st.
+The stock was sold at an average price of $479.91, for a total value of $10,797,975.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.

 Michael Benkowitz also recently made the following trade(s):